 I can tell you it is way different being a 4-H parent opposed to a 4-Her.
 I seriously don't know how my parents lived.
 Or rather, how we lived through the 18 years of fairs without our mom or dad murdering us.

-8. Paper towels.
+8. Paper towels AND baby wipes or Clorox wipes.
 You will go through 28 rolls of paper towels.
 You will be wiping butts, cleaning ears, swiping noses as your kids take their animals in the show ring.
 And then you will have to also clean your kids face up after you get that animal cleaned up.

 6. Spray bottles.
 Like the good ones Sullivans sell.
 Seriously.
 Buy seven of them.
 The animals will be hot.
 The kids will need a good old fashion water fight at some point too.